kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 Insertion
 ^^^^^^^^^

-The insert algorithm is based on the this description of `B-Trees and 2-3-4Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
+The insert algorithm is based on the this description of `B-Trees and 2-3-4 Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
 New keys are inserted at leaf nodes, and if the leaf is a 4-node, it must first be split into two 2-nodes, one holding the left key, the other the right key.
 The middle key is pushed up into its parent.
 In an integer tree with a 4-node root as the only node

 .. figure:: ../images/4-node-root-1.jpg